MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-storage-limits.md

 > Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Microsoft 365](/office365/admin/manage/release-options-in-office-365).
 This means that you might not yet see some features described in this article, or they might look different.

-1. Go to the [Settings page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=settings&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.
+1. Go to the [Settings page of the SharePoint admin center](https://admin.microsoft.com/sharepoint?page=settings&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.

     >[!NOTE]
     >If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the Settings page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the Settings page.